 Don’t assume basic data policies are enough to protect personal privacy.
 In this case, the runner agreed to expose her name in community reviews, but because she often starts runs from the same spot, another user could infer where she lives.

 Balance underfitting & overfitting

 To build products to work in one context, use datasets that are expected to reliably reflect that context.
 For example, for a natural language understanding model meant to work for speech, it wouldn’t be helpful to use words that users type into a search engine as training data — people don’t type searches the same way they talk.

 If your training data aren’t properly suited to the context, you also increase the risk of overfitting or underfitting your training set.
 Overfitting means the ML model is tailored too specifically to the training data, and it can stem from a variety of causes.
 If an ML model has overfit the training data, it can make great predictions on the training data but performs worse on the test set or when given new data.

 Models can also make poor predictions due to underfitting, where a model hasn’t properly captured the complexity of the relationships among the training dataset features and therefore can’t make good predictions with training data or with new data.

-There are many resources that can help the software engineers and research scientists on your team with understanding the nuances of training ML models so you can avoid overfitting and underfitting.
+There are many resources that can help the software engineers and research scientists on your team with understanding the nuances of training ML models so you can avoid overfitting and underfitting, for example these from Google AI.
 But first, involve everyone on your product team in a conceptual discussion about the examples, features, and labels that are likely required for a good training set.
 Then, talk about which features are likely to be most important based on user needs.

 Commit to fairness